Did you know?

 - Model Development

-- Model Analysis and Conclusion
+- Model Analysis, Conclusion and Recommendations

 Though we have applied this framework to employee attrition problem, the framework can be applied to any data analytics problems.